DSXiangLi/DecryptPrompt/README.md

 ### LM + Prompt Tunning
 - P-tunning: GPT Understands Too
+- P-tunning v2: Prompt Tuning Can Be Comparable to Fine-tunning Universally Across Scales and Tasks
 - PTR: Prompt Tuning with Rules for Text Classification
 - PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains